dotboris/hidden-hippo/HACKING.md

 version 2.4.
 It could work with 2.6 but it's not tested.
 The unit tests assume that mongo is running on `localhost:27017`.

+Install tshark. the `tshark` executable needs to be somewhere in your `$PATH`. tshark is part of the wireshark distribution.
+It is sometimes packaged on its own.

 Running hidden-hippo
 --------------------